Itinerary & Schedule Guide

 • Always current — edits sync instantly.
 Update a restaurant reservation or push back a departure time and everyone sees the change right away.

 • Audience-aware — each viewer only sees the itineraries they have access to.
-Hosts, cohosts, and external cohosts see everything (including host-only runbooks).
-Guests and plain external guests only see guest-audience itineraries.
+Hosts, cohosts, and all external guests (vendors, photographers, planners) see every itinerary, including Hosts-only runbooks — externals automatically match your host/co-host tier.
+Regular attending guests only see itineraries set to View only or Everyone can edit.

 Want the schedule in your personal calendar too?
 Use calendar sync to export itinerary items directly to Google Calendar, Apple Calendar, or any app that supports ICS files.
 The .ics feed respects audience visibility — host-only items never leak into a guest's calendar.